Jahteo/fallonnbcc.com/about.md

 banner_image: "/uploads/2018/02/17/college-building.jpg"
 heading: About New Beginnings
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: We believe in the <a href="https://ag.org/beliefs/statement-of-fundamental-truths"><strong>Assembly of God's Statement of Fundamental Truths</strong></a>.
 publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 menu: